 1. Poor Posture:

 Poor posture is one of the most common causes of back pain.
 If you work at a desk all day, you’re not sitting up straight, which can lead to strain on your back muscles.
 To correct this, sit up straight with your shoulders back, and your chin tucked in.
+This article on Up Down Desk has excellent information about standing desks for short people.
+Read it as well.

 Take breaks often to walk around and stretch, and invest in a comfortable chair that supports your back.
 It would be best if you also practiced good posture, it might take some time to retrain your body to sit or stand up straight, but it’s worth it in the long run.
 Good posture helps prevent back pain and makes you look and feel more confident.